aldebaran119966/aldebaran119966.github.io/content/_index.md

     id: about
     content:
       items:
-        - title: By being $LAZE, we are rich 🤑
+        - title: By being $LAZe, we are rich 🤑
           #text: 'We partnered with SolSniper to bring you the #1 SPL404 on Solana.
 More partnership announcements soon.'
           feature_icon: check
           features: